amirabbasasadi/Shotor/README.md

 Shotor (means camel in Persian) is a free synthetic dataset for Word Level OCR.
 The current version contains 120000 images and corresponding words.
+**Note: To train a robust network make sure to apply augmentations like scaling, translation, additive noise and ...  on the images.**
 To see an example of using the Shotor dataset see this notebook:
 [A simple word level OCR for Persian Language using Pytorch and OpenCV](https://github.com/amirabbasasadi/PersianOCR)